Best Affordable Life Insurance In Canada 2026

 Life insurance companies use underwriting to figure out how likely and how soon you might pass away, and to set your premiums accordingly.
 The more thorough the underwriting, the more complete the picture of your health, and the lower your life insurance premiums are likely to be.

-Although you might not feel it’s worth the extra effort, 96% of Canadians qualify for the life insurance coverage they apply for at standard rates.
-Try applying for fully underwritten life insurance first to see how much you could save; you can always apply for a no medical or guaranteed issue policy later.
+For example, fully underwritten life insurance sometimes requires an in-person medical exam, but it’s 72%-171% cheaper than no medical life insurance.
+Try applying for fully underwritten life insurance first to see how much you could save; you can always apply for a no medical policy later.

 Tip #4: Choose lower coverage